 In 2017 Austin Public Health (APH) implemented the second iteration of their Community Health Assessment (CHA) and the Community Health Improvement Plan (CHIP) process.
 APH partnered with many agencies to lead a comprehensive community health planning initiative.
 Core agencies included Travis County Health and Human Services, Capital Metro, Central Health, Integral Care, St. David's Foundation, Seton Healthcare Facility, the University of Texas at Austin Dell Medical School, and the University of Texas Health Science Center at Houston School of Public Health Austin Regional Campus.
-The process included conducting community meetings, key informational interviews, and focus groups to gather a picture of the community's health and what is required to effectively address identified issues.
+The CHA process included examination of local health data and qualitative input from the community.
+The qualitative input in gather through conducting community meetings, key informational interviews, and focus groups.
+This input allows us to develop to gather a picture of the community's health and what is required to effectively address identified issues.

-Key Findings of this Study:
+Key Findings of the CHA:

 - The population of Austin/Travis County is ethnically and linguistically diverse, with wide variations in socioeconomic level, and is experiencing rapid growth, including demographic increases among the aging, Hispanic and Asian populations. - The wide variations in demographic characteristics of Austin/Travis County result in geographic disparities across the region where residents lack access to services and resources.
-Community members cite affordability and physical access to health care as some of the most significant barriers to care.
+Community members cite affordability and physical access to health care as some of the most significant barriers to care. - Although median income in Travis County has increased overall, the poverty rate is 16%, and over half of the overall income is earned by 20% of households.
+Low income has been associated with increased health risk factors such as smoking, physical inactivity, and low participation in health screenings and health insurance. - It is evident that Blacks/African Americans and Latinos/Hispanics experience disproportionately higher rates of several negative health outcomes. - Participants identified mental health and stress as priority issues, including considerations of homelessness, poverty, and immigration status.

-- Although median income in Travis County has increased overall, the poverty rate is 16%, and over half of the overall income is earned by 20% of households.
-Low income has been associated with increased health risk factors such as smoking, physical inactivity, and low participation in health screenings and health insurance. - It is evident that Blacks/African Americans and Latinos/Hispanics experience disproportionately higher rates of several negative health outcomes. - Participants identified mental health and stress as priority issues, including considerations of homelessness, poverty, and immigration status. - The 3-5-year vision focuses on improving access to healthcare for community members; reducing chronic disease through physical activity; preventing teenage pregnancies through sexual and reproductive health education and addressing mental health and substance abuse disorders.
+The CHIP process provides a 3-5-year community lead plan to address health issues related to these key findings of the CHA.
+The plan's priority areas include vision focuses on improving access to healthcare for community members; reducing chronic disease through physical activity; preventing teenage pregnancies through sexual and reproductive health education and addressing mental health and substance abuse disorders.

 Austin Public Health utilizes ESG and HOPWA funds primarily to prevent homelessness and to provide shelter and rapid rehousing for individuals and families, as well as persons living with HIV/AIDS, currently experiencing homelessness.
-The need for these programs is identified in Austin's Ten Year Plan to End Community Homelessness.
+The need for these programs is identified in Austin's Action Plan to End Homelessness.